Back to the blog

 Preparation tips:

-• Learn typical ideas more than long lines.
+• Learn regular ideas instead of long lines.

 Annotated Games Using the Evans Gambit: Tactical Fireworks and Strategic Mastery